top of page

 Program dates: Vary by individual, but the program consists of a five-week commitment

-Eligibility: Must be a graduating high school senior, GPA of 3.25 or higher, full-time enrollment in a degree-seeking program at an accredited college or university for fall 2024
+Eligibility: Must be a graduating high school senior, GPA of 3.25 or higher, full-time enrollment in a degree-seeking program at an accredited college or university for the fall

 Subject areas: STEM